 The restaurant from the outside looked old and worn.
 Even the fake food samples looked faded and discolored.
 And no ticket menu vending machines in sight, my instincts told me one thing.
 Sarashina Honten is an old styled Japanese restaurant with old style charm.
 And my instincts were correct.
 Because to me, all the above are good signs.

 Going in we were greeted and seated by a very nice lady.
 She could tell we were not locals.
-Being a small city this is definitely the kind of restaurant where you’d see regular faces frequently the same hours during the same days.
+Being a small city this is definitely the kind of restaurant where you’d see regular faces frequently at the same hours during the same days.

 She gave us our menus in between servicing a few other tables of what looked like the late lunch crowd.
-Of course there are no English menus but there are picture menus and those were helpful enough.
+Of course, there are no English menus but there are picture menus and those were helpful enough.
 And if needed you can always lead the waitress outside and point to the display of fake foods outside.

 These are the types of restaurants I love and get excited about.
 If I lived in Wakayama I would be one of those familiar faces that showed up the same hour during the same days.